buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 Similarly, when users discarded an item in the ‘trash’ and later ‘emptied the trash’, no trash lorry arrived at their house.

-This foundational use of metaphor stretches so far back that it has informed almost every operating since and has mapped over from a desktop context to a mobile context.
+This foundational use of metaphor stretches so far back that it has informed almost every operating system since it was conceived and has mapped over from a desktop context to a mobile context.

 By using an ‘iconic’ approach, we can summarise concepts in an easy to follow manner.
 For example, we might use:

 + A ‘cog’ icon that users understand represents ‘settings’.
 + An ‘envelope’ icon that represents ‘email’.
-+ Or a ‘folder’ icon that represents a place to organise files.
++ Or a ‘folder’ icon that represents ‘a place to organise files’.

 Designers have co-opted ‘real world’ objects to represent digital objects.
 When we click on a cog, we know that the settings we’re about to modify aren’t made up of actual cogs, this is just an idea.

+You can improve your UI design by embracing the use of metaphor.
+Do so and your users will understand – based on their previous experience – how things work.

+As you use desktop, tablet and mobile applications, take note of the different conventions that exist.
+You’ll find that a great deal of groundwork has been covered by others and, if you stick to pre-existing conventions, you’ll ensure that your user interfaces tap into this collective understanding.